alexkitasov/Assessment/README.md

     * Query the `item` table by supplying the `id` of the record.
 The endpoint will return the `id`, `item_name`, `parent_item`, `cost`, and `req_date` in json if record exists.
     * Create an endpoint that calls the `Get_Total_Cost` function in previous step.
 User will supply the `item_name` for the function.
 The endpoint will return the value returned by the function.

-4. Place the script created in part 1 in the PostgreSqlScript folder of the project.
+3. Place the script created in part 1 in the PostgreSqlScript folder of the project.
 Put the project in your GitHub repository.
-Send the repository link to Gregory.Schmidt@magellan.aero titled LastName_FirstName_Magellan_software_team_test.
+If you applied to this role through Indeed, you can respond to the original message with the link to your project repository.
+Otherwise, send the repository link to Gregory.Schmidt@magellan.aero titled LastName_FirstName_Magellan_software_team_test.
-If you have already submited your resume with your GitHub page we will associate the link with your resume.
-Otherwise please attach resume with your email.